CSV & JSON Transform Pipelines

 3.1 Structured Clone vs. Transferable Objects

-Standard postMessage serializes via the structured clone algorithm, which incurs significant CPU overhead for deep object graphs.
+Standard postMessage serializes via the structured clone algorithm, incurring significant CPU overhead for deep object graphs.
 For raw CSV buffers or large JSON arrays, use ArrayBuffer or Uint8Array transfers via the transferList argument to achieve zero-copy semantics.
 This reduces serialization latency by up to 70% and eliminates redundant memory allocation.

 3.2 Memory Footprint & GC Pressure